jakereth/jakereth/README.md

 ###  I’m currently working on my Bachelors Degree in Computer Science from Southern New Hampshire University.

-### 🌱 Languages I currently am proficient with: Python, SQL/MYSQL, and Java.
+### 🌱 Languages I currently am proficient with: Python, SQL/MYSQL, C++ and Java.

 ### 👯 I’m looking to collaborate on any projects with an opportunity to learn and refine my skills in this field.
-I'm enthusiastic about learning new technology and how to operate different systems, so I have a desire to work on Open Source Projects.
+I'm enthusiastic about learning new technology and how to operate different systems, so I have a desire to work on Open Source Projects and specifically focus on object oriented programming.

 ### 🤔 I’m looking for any opportunities of growth, whether that be an internship or any potential position for learning.
 Transferring over from the medical field I simply have the desire to get my foot in the door and work towards a new career.